marmistrz/mathdictionary/README.md

-A list of mathematical words for spellchecking
+A list of mathematical words for spellcheck.
+PRs welcome!